 ReUse Building - Please read

-ReUse Building Entry: As of September 2021, we are allowing 30 people at a time into the building for 15...
+ReUse Building Entry: We allow 40 people at a time into the building for 15 minutes at a time.
+You...